MRI Consent Form

 • Date and time of the test.

-• Name of the hospital with address and contact number.
+• Name of the hospital, address, and contact number.

-• Name and signature of the patient/ guardian/ relative.
+• Name and signature of the patient, guardian, or relative.

 MRI Consent Form